Cost of new Mandan schools increases significantly, but taxpayers shouldn't be affected

 Plans for a swimming pool attached to the new school have been scrapped for now, however.

-The school board in a special meeting Thursday evening approved a guaranteed maximum price of just over $94.5 million for the new high school.
+The school board in a special meeting May 19 approved a guaranteed maximum price of just over $94.5 million for the new high school.
 Northwest Contracting will begin construction soon, and the new facility is scheduled to open in the fall of 2024.

 The school board earlier this year awarded a $16.7 million bid to Northwest Contracting for construction of an elementary school in the Lakewood area.
 Construction is under way, and the seventh elementary in the district is scheduled to open in 2023.